MiddleSchoolStudent/BotBrowser/README.md

 1. **Download**: Get the installer for your OS from [Releases](https://github.com/MiddleSchoolStudent/BotBrowser/releases) page.

+  > For MacOS Binary, you may need to run this command: `xattr -rd com.apple.quarantine Chromium.app`

 2. **Cross-Platform Profiles**:
   We offer demo [Profiles](profiles) for demonstration purposes.
 They are **cross-compatible**, allowing seamless fingerprint emulation on any system.
 For example, a macOS profile works on Ubuntu or a Windows profile on macOS **without compatibility issues**.